5-pebbles/auxv-dot-org/pages/index.md

 <h1 id="title">Welcome to the Auxiliary Vector 🏗️</h1>

 A collection of neurons and synapses flicker to life, within the Laniakea Supercluster.
-A living catalog of maintained articles, and documentation, has finaly found a reader.
+A living catalog of articles, documentation, and accumulated knowledge has finaly found a reader.

 #### 🚧 Work in Progress 🚧